liangtianumich/ART_data_analyzer/readme.txt

 Nice features:
 support parallel calculation by multiprocessing module, the user can specify the number of processes in the input file

 all calculations in the fly of strain calculations will be saved into a pkl file, such as nn_results.pkl, strain_results.pkl, and displacement_results.pkl for initial to saddle configuration, and saddle to final configuration for each event.
 When rerunning this calculation, these files will be directly read to prevent redundant running.
+It will skip the tests whose log.file or configuration files (e.g either min1000.dump or min1000) does not exist.
+It will also skip the test who do not have either accepted or selected events after calculation.

 A re_calc argument is included with default False to use the existing calculations.
 However, when user want to try calculate with a new set of input parameters, they may need to invoke the re_calc to True.